mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 ### Android API and UX checklist

-Before making your extension publicly availabile on AMO, test your extension on Android to make sure it works as expected.
-Reviewers may reject or request changes to submissions that don't meet basic usibility requirements.
+Before making your extension publicly available on AMO, test your extension on Android to make sure it works as expected.
+Reviewers may reject or request changes to submissions that don't meet basic usability requirements.

 - Check [Browser Support for JavaScript APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) to verify that the APIs your extension uses are available on Firefox for Android.
 <!-- - Notable omissions include bookmarks, commands, devtools, downloads, find, history, menus, notifications, some privacy capablities, search, sessions, sidebarAction, storage.sync, theme, topSites, omnibox, and windows. -->